kubernetes-the-hard-way-on-lxd

 lxc exec haproxy -- apt-get install -y haproxy

-Include needed lines in the end of the file, with your eth0 controller IPS:
+Include needed lines in the end of the file, with your eth0 master IPS:

 {